anarcat/terms-benchmarks/README.md

  * All: all characters are properly displayed in the default configuration
  * Order: The "mem" and "qoph" characters are in the proper order
  * From right: the "Sara" word is display from the right margin

+Note that mlterm 3.5, as packaged in Debian, does not render all characters properly.

 Paste protection
 ----------------